BKimMD/Opioid-Manager/README.md

 o   Managing prescriber buy-in will be complex and require time to consider least intrusive design and ongoing changes based on feedback

-  Need to account for providers who opt out, and keep track of which providers have been sent alerts on X number of patients per timeframe
+o  Need to account for providers who opt out, and keep track of which providers have been sent alerts on X number of patients per timeframe

 •         Considering 1-2 patients/wk/provider on a low view alert day until